ReubenG4/BlotterIJ/README.md

 A plugin for ImageJ-Fiji.

-Aids in the multispectral analysis of images.
+Multispectral analysis of grayscale .tif images.
 Designed to aid with the use of the John Rylands' Library multipsectral imaging setup.

 Features:
-Supports the import of a multispectra image as multiple grayscale .tif files, each file representing an individual wavelength.
+- Supports the import of a multispectra image as multiple grayscale .tif files, each file representing an individual wavelength
-PCA analysis of a multispectral image
+- PCA analysis of a multispectral image
-Produces plots and calculates euclidean distance between spectra of a multispectra image
+- Produces plots and calculates euclidean distance between spectra of a multispectral image

 Third year project for the University Of Manchester.